Justuks/Genesis/README.md

 #
 # **Credits.**
 ### This project would not have been achieved without the help and guidance of
-### my mentor Mr. Mo Shami, and also without helpful
+### my mentor Mr. Mo Shami, and also without helpful hand of:
 - ### Slack Community
 - ### Code Institute tutors
 - ### And various online recources, such as: [W3C](https://www.w3schools.com/)